mrtycjan/Vector2d/README.md

 Take look at [Example Integration](https://github.com/mrtycjan/Vector2d/blob/master/ExampleIntegrationWithSFML.cpp)

 ### What this all Functions do?
 (C++)
-Many of functions implemented in Vector2d is Overrided.
+Many of functions implemented in Vector2d is Overridden.
 What it's mean?
 You can use the same function with multiple arguments.
 Also they have a default value for non-necessary arguments.
 Every functions have long name, which simply explains what they do, just take a look at Vector2d.h and comments.

 ```cpp
 	static float radiansToDegrees(float radians); //Convert Radians into Degrees